The Ritchie Family: African Queens

 The album was another themed release with a historical nod to three African queens.
 With the rhythm backing by the group Gypsy Lane the album had a bit more of the driving Euro type snare drum beat to it than the lush Ritchie sound of the previous releases.
 In July 1977, it was announced in Billboard that TK Productions was embarking on a massive campaign for the group's African Queens album.
 The campaign involved mounting an African Queens billboard in Manhattan's Greenwich Village, African Queens kites being flown around the country with kite flying contests being linked to radio stations.
 There were also African Queens canvas tote bags, tee shirts.
 Included were full-color photos of Cassandra Wooten, Gwendolyn Oliver and Cheryl Mason Jacks dressed as African queens, Nefertiti, Cleopatra and Queen of Sheba.
 The album also included the song once done by Martin Denny, "Quiet Village".

 Dismissal of original members and their replacement

-By 1978, the three members, Wooten, Oliver and Mason-Jacks were dismissed without warning.
-It came as a shock to them as one day they were there and the next day they weren't.
+By 1978, the three members, Wooten, Oliver, and Mason-Jacks, were dismissed without warning.
+It came as a shock to them as one day they were there and the next day they were not.
 Even their songwriter Phil Hurtt was just as surprised.
 He went to the studio to attend the recording sessions and there were three new members in front of him.
 They had been replaced by Jacqui Smith-Lee, Theodosia "Dodie" Draher and Ednah Holt.
 It was believed that Morali had planned not to renew their contract and he had already been looking for some replacements.
-Gwendolyn Oliver stepped away from performing and Cassandra Wooten and Cheryl Mason-Jacks later teamed up with Michelle Simpson and formed CasMiJac.
+Gwendolyn Oliver stepped away from performing and Cassandra Wooten and Cheryl Mason-Jacks later teamed up with Michelle Simpson and formed Cas Mijac.